bijalba/Pitch-Perfect/README.md

 #2
 I couldn't figure out how to get something like audioPlayerDidFinishPlaying() to work with the audioEngine.
-I saw code that had to do with configuring the completionHandler for the schedule and other workarounds, but everything I tried either made the stop button appear too soon or too late.
+I saw code that had to do with configuring the completionHandler for the schedule and other workarounds, but everything I tried either made the stop button stop too soon or too late.

 #3
 It feels clunky to have a single button show and another single button hide.
 Is there any way to simply change the